 Principle #1: Take fewer risks as you get older

 When you are young, you should be doubling down because you don’t have much to lose.
-If you are in your early 20s or 30s, you probably don’t have as many commitments compared to people in their 40s or 50s.
+If you are in your early 20s or 30s, you probably don’t have as many commitments as people in their 40s or 50s do.

-If you are in your late teens or early 20s, you can probably live with your parents, avoid bills and focus on going to school/building a business.
-During this period in your life you should be placing as many bets as possible and doubling down when you see fit.
+If you are in your late teens or early 20s, you can probably live with your parents, avoid bills and focus on going to school, and/or building a business.
+During this period in your life, you should be placing as many bets as possible and doubling down when you see fit.

-And when you get older, you have more financial responsibilities, such as a family to support and a mortgage payment.
-So, you shouldn’t make as many risky bets because if things go south, it will affect more than just your life.
+When you get older, you have more financial responsibilities such as a family to support and a mortgage to pay.
+So, you shouldn’t make as many risky bets as in your younger years because if things go south, they will affect more than just your life.

-Have you ever heard of Warren Buffett’s two main rules?
-Well if you haven’t, here they are:
+Have you ever heard of two main rules of Warren Buffet?
+If you haven’t, here they are:

 - Never lose money

 I can’t say that I have followed Warren’s rules to a T because I have lost money.
 Chances are you will too.
 So, I modified his rule because I am a big believer in never losing other people’s money.